ceno/Quake3Quest-servers/scripts/auto-mapper/README.md

 #### TODO
-- Solve how to set server config, like address and especially rcon password
+- Solve how to set server config, like address and especially rcon password, with an eye to support multiple quake3 instances per server.
+Conf file in /etc?
+How to parse it?
-- Make sure that every map is valid at startup script
+- Make sure that every map is valid at startup and fail if not?
+If a map is on the list but missing, the `map` rcon command will fail, and players will replay the map they just played.
 - Replace icecon with direct calls to nc like so:

 ```